 Marie: I have a little stock pile.
 I might have to send you an original.

 Denise: I'm like, “This has stayed with me for years.”
 You know I'm a huge fan.
 Guys, stick around.
-I'm going to tell you a little bit about personally the results I've gotten out of B-School, what I love about it and my B-School bonus.
+I'm going to tell you a little bit about personally the results I've gotten out of B-School.

 I'm a huge fan, Marie.
 Thank you so much.
 You have changed my life.
 I don't mind saying that to you every single year because it is true.
 All of my best business girlfriends, I've met through B-School.